Chow motives of genus one fibrations: Abstract

 \section{Abstract}

-Let $f: X \rightarrow C$ be a genus 1 fibration from a smooth projective surface, i.e. its generic fiber $X_{\eta}$ is a genus 1 curve.
-Let $j : J \rightarrow C$ be the Jacobian fibration of $f$, e.g. the smooth locus of $j$ is the N\'eron model of the Jacobian variety of $X_{\eta}$.
+Let $f: X \rightarrow C$ be a genus 1 fibration from a smooth projective surface, i.e. its generic fiber is a regular genus 1 curve.
+Let $j: J \rightarrow C$ be the Jacobian fibration of $f$.
 In this paper, we prove that the Chow motives of $X$ and $J$ are isomorphic.
-As an application, we prove Kimura finite-dimensionality for smooth projective surfaces not of general type with geometric genus 0.
-This can be regarded as a generalization of Bloch-Kas-Lieberman's result to arbitrary characteristic.
+As an application, combined with our concomitant work on motives of quasi-elliptic fibrations, we prove Kimura finite-dimensionality for smooth projective surfaces not of general type with geometric genus 0.
+This generalizes Bloch-Kas-Lieberman's result to arbitrary characteristic.